 - Encourage your student to get involved.
 Ask about your child’s extra-curricular activities, clubs and sports.

 - Stay in touch with our Head of Boarding as well as your child’s tutors and teachers.

 Together we will monitor progress carefully.
 Handled sensitively and positively, most cases of homesickness pass within a few weeks.

-We highly recommend you let the Head of Boarding know about any special circumstances that might affect a student’s life at school, however trivial they may seem.
+We highly recommend you inform boarding staff know about any special circumstances that might affect a student’s life at school, however trivial they may seem.
 It is important that our staff are aware of any problems that have arisen at school or at home so that these may be dealt with sensitively and swiftly, and appropriate support can be provided.